Skip to content

 Sustainability Management Structure

 In 2003 Toshiba established an in-house organization to promote CSR, and has put in place a promotion system that covers the Group.
 As companies are urged to make more effort to help solve global issues represented in the Sustainable Development Goals (SDGs) and help create a sustainable society, we established the Sustainability Management Division in April 2021.
 Incorporating a sustainability perspective into management, we promote ESG and SDGs activities through all of our corporate activities.
-We reviewed our sustainability management structure and newly established the Sustainability Strategy Committee chaired by the President and CEO with members comprising executives related to sustainability, presidents of key Group companies*, and managers related to sustainability.
-Starting from FY2021, the committee meeting is held twice a year as a general rule.

 The executive in charge of sustainability and environment regularly report the status of measures being taken and receive supervision and advice at the Board of Directors meetings.